 JADE enables you to use the RPS Manager application to configure the extent of user objects from the production database that are replicated in the RPS data store.
-Each configurable option is also an implied lifetime; that is, temporary or persistent.
-In all cases, system and user schema files are replicated in the RPS data store.
+Both configurable options are also an implied lifetime; that is, temporary or persistent.
+In both cases, system and user schema files are replicated in the RPS data store.